mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/charts.md

  as follows: x1,y1,x2,y2,x3,y3.
 Values are taken in pairs, and an entry is formed from the x and y values.

+{:id="ChartData2D.GoogleSheetsUseHeaders" .boolean .wo .do} *GoogleSheetsUseHeaders* : If checked, the first row of the spreadsheet will be used to interpret the x and y column values.
+Otherwise, the x and y columns should be a column reference, such as A or B.

+{:id="ChartData2D.GoogleSheetsXColumn" .text .wo .do} *GoogleSheetsXColumn* : Sets the column to parse from the attached GoogleSheets component for the x values.
+If a column is not specified, default values for the x values will be generated instead.

+{:id="ChartData2D.GoogleSheetsYColumn" .text .wo .do} *GoogleSheetsYColumn* : Sets the column to parse from the attached GoogleSheets component for the y values.
+If a column is not specified, default values for the y values will be generated instead.

 {:id="ChartData2D.Label" .text} *Label*
 : Specifies the text for the data series label.